AzanPy/EpiBERT/README.md

 ## EpiBERT
 <img src="docs/graphical_abstract.png" width="400">

-**EpiBERT** learns representations of accessible sequence that generalize across cell types via "masked accessibility modeling" which can be used for downstream fine-tuning tasks, such as caQTL predictions and RAMPAGE-seq prediction in new cell types.
+EpiBERT learns representations of accessible sequence that generalize across cell types via "masked accessibility modeling" which can be used for downstream fine-tuning tasks, such as caQTL predictions and RAMPAGE-seq prediction in new cell types.
 [Link to manuscript](https://www.cell.com/cell-genomics/fulltext/S2666-979X(25)00018-7)

-If you use EpiBERT or the code in this repository please cite Javed, N.<sup>\*</sup>, Weingarten, T.<sup>\*</sup>, Sehanobish, A., Roberts, A., Dubey, A., Choromanski, K., and Bernstein, B.E.
-(2025).
-A multi-modal transformer for cell type-agnostic regulatory predictions.
-Cell Genom.
-5, 100762.
-DOI: 10.1016/j.xgen.2025.100762.

 ### Installation
 This repository depends on Python 3 and Tensorflow.
 See all requirements which you can see and install via requirements.txt for pip.
 For ease you can clone this repository and run set pip install -e .